-The substantial loss from the PharmAthene litigation (as described in "Legal Proceedings"), combined with the Company's net capital deficiency of \$295 million as of December 31, 2015, led our independent registered public accounting firm to express substantial doubt about our ability to continue as a going concern in its report as to our financial statements as of and for the year ended December 31, 2015.
+The substantial loss from the PharmAthene litigation (as described in "Legal Proceedings"), combined with the Company's net capital deficiency of \$295 million, has led our independent registered public accounting firm to express substantial doubt about our ability to continue as a going concern in its report as to our financial statements as of and for the year ended December 31, 2015.
 If we are forced to liquidate or are otherwise unable to continue as a going concern, investors will likely lose all of their investment in our Company.